• Gluten-Free Recipes

 Here's a glance at the ingredients needed to make this dreamy oat flour cake with lemon frosting.
 The full ingredient amount and detailed instructions are in the recipe card at the end of this post - this is just an overview.

-• Arrowroot flour - This is an optional addition but gives a little extra lightness to the cake
+• Arrowroot flour - This is an optional addition, but it gives a little extra lightness to the cake.

-• Brown sugar - I use light brown sugar but dark brown sugar or granulated sugar is fine, too
+• Brown sugar - I use light brown sugar, and dark brown sugar or granulated sugar is fine, too.

 • Salt - I always use fine sea salt in my recipes!